-4. In order to vote for Island Officers, persons must be at least 18 years old, intend to remain on Pitcairn indefinitely and have been resident there for a specified period: one year if the person has a right of abode on Pitcairn or a spouse of someone otherwise entitled to vote; two years if a de facto marital partner of a person otherwise entitled to vote; or three years if normally resident on Pitcairn.
+5. In order to vote for Island Officers, persons must be at least 18 years old, intend to remain on Pitcairn indefinitely and have been resident there for a specified period: one year if the person has a right of abode on Pitcairn or is a spouse of someone otherwise entitled to vote; two years if the person is a de facto marital partner of a person otherwise entitled to vote; or three years if the person is normally resident on Pitcairn.
 Anyone who is eligible to vote may also stand for election to any of the island offices, so long as he or she has not been sentenced to imprisonment for three months or more in the past five years.
 The Island Secretary prepares the register of voters in September/October of each election year, and elections are held between the first and fifteenth days in November (inclusive).